sal55/langs/c3notes.md

 ### @bitcast

 This is type-punning.
-While M normally casts as T(X) to convert X to T, type-punning using T@(X) to reinterpret bits without conversion, which seems to be what @bitcast does.
+While M normally casts as T(X) to convert X to T, type-punning uses T@(X) to reinterpret bits without conversion, which seems to be what @bitcast does.

 It also works for expressions, while the equivalent in C only works for lvalues (eg. \*(T\*)&(X)), so another thing that won't easily translate to C.